-On February 3, 2010, Trading Technologies International, Inc. ("Trading Technologies") filed a complaint in the U.S. District Court for the Northern District of Illinois, Eastern Division, against IBG LLC and the Company ("Defendants").
-The complaint, as amended, alleges that the Defendants have infringed and continue to infringe twelve U.S. patents held by Trading Technologies.
-Trading Technologies is seeking, among other things, unspecified damages and injunctive relief.
-The Defendants filed an answer to Trading Technologies' amended complaint, as well as related counterclaims.
-The Defendants deny Trading Technologies' claims, assert that the asserted patents are not infringed and are invalid, and assert several other defenses as well.
+As previously disclosed, on February 3, 2010, Trading Technologies International, Inc. ("Trading Technologies") filed a complaint in the U.S. District Court for the Northern District of Illinois, Eastern Division (the "District Court"), against IBG LLC and the Company (the "Defendants").
+The complaint, as amended, alleged that the Defendants infringed twelve U.S. patents held by Trading Technologies, and sought damages and injunctive relief.